ericamllee/projects/README.md

 on terminal

 and type `Game()`.
 The game will then start up on its own.
-This game only works on Macs.
+This game only works on Macs using Python2.

 [Rules](http://www.gezelschapsspel.info/sites/default/files/bijlages/Hanabi_Rules_Summary.pdf)